The Royal Society of Chemistry recognises that access to grants and financial assistance is vital for small companies.

 Training vouchers worth up to £1000 are available to help our companies meet their training and development needs.
 The current application is now open and will close on 17 May 2018.

-We provide grants to give companies funding to employ an intern for a 3 month paid internship.
-Applications are currently closed and will open in summer 2018.
+We provide internship grants to give companies funding to employ an intern for a 3 or 6 months paid internship.
+Applications are currently closed and will open later in June 2018.

 We provide grants and support for employers that recruit an Advanced (Level 3) or Higher Apprentice (Level 4 and above).
 Apprenticeships provide companies with a wide range of benefits and we are keen to support and encourage employers to consider developing apprenticeship programmes.